LiamBolt/software-metrics-g8/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SOFTWARE METRICS -->

 ## Software Metrics

 This project implements various software metrics to track and enhance code quality.
 Each team member has focused on specific metrics from different lectures.

+**Measurement theory** - Lecture 2(KAKYO BRIDGET) - [@Kashb-shielah](https://github.com/Kashb-shielah)
+we have implemented how to define the problem, identify scales and forming the empirical relational system, modelling,defining a formal relation system and verifying the results of the system

+1.  **problem definition**-what we want to measure:
+    -code size(lines of code)

+    - code complexity(cyclomatic complexity)

+2.  **identify scales** - the scales we are going to use -ratio scale for cyclomatic complexity
+    -also ratio scale for lines of code

+3.  **Empirical relational system**
+    -use radon(python package to collect data) for cyclomatic complexity -count the lines of code using a python script to get the code size

+    **building a relational system**
+    -Empirical Relational System (E) = {Entities (A), Relations (R), Operations (O)}
+    where:
+    -Entities(A)-> different files in the homework portal project -properties(attributes)->cyclomatic complexity(CC), lines of code(LOC)
+    -Relations(R)-> "More complex than"(CC comparison), "larger size than"(LOC comparison)
+    -Operations(O)-> compare two modules, aggregate averages across the system

+4.  **Modelling**- building a formal model
+    -Formal Relational System (F) = {Mathematical Representation of E}
+    ->cyclomatic complexity(CC) = Number of decision points + 1
+    ->Lines of Code(LOC) = Number of physical lines - if large LOC -> more complexity -> more bugs

+    **Example** - Mapping lines of code
+    Entity - python script
+    Attribute - size
+    Scale - Ratio
+    Unit - lines of code(number)
+    Direct/indirect - direct
+    Validation - Check that total project LOC = sum of module LOCs.

 ### Size Metrics (Lecture 5)

 We've implemented code size metrics using a custom Python script (`metrics.py`) that calculates:

 1. **Lines of Code (LOC)** - Measures different aspects of code size:

    - Physical LOC: Total number of lines in the file
    - Logical LOC: Number of statements (excluding comments and blank lines)
    - Comment LOC: Number of comment lines
    - Blank LOC: Number of blank lines

 2. **Halstead Complexity Metrics** - Calculates software complexity based on:

    - Number of distinct operators (n1)
    - Number of distinct operands (n2)
    - Total occurrences of operators (N1)
    - Total occurrences of operands (N2)

    From these basic counts, we derive:

    - Program length (N): N1 + N2
    - Program vocabulary (n): n1 + n2
    - Volume (V): N × log2(n)